chenh19/lab/oligo_designing.md

 > Note:
 >
 > - You may first deign a primer within the Tm range and then check whether the length is with the range as well.
+If your Tm is wthin range but it's too long, you might need to select another spot.
 > - **GC%** is usually another specs mentioned in other tutorials, but if Tm and Length are within range, GC% will be good and you don't have to worry.
 > - A set of primers can also amplify **single-strand DNA templates**.
 In the first cycle, only one primer will work, but once double-strand DNA template forms, both primers will work and amplify the double-strand DNA.
 > - If you are doing genotyping, please remeber to use the **genomic DNA maps** for primer designing, not the mRNA/cDNA maps.